michaelsnook/climate-action-widget/docs/index.markdown

   border-radius: 5px;
   border: 1px gray sold;
 }
-#cop-action-widget .button.button-solid {
+.cop-widget-inner .button.button-solid {
   background: orange;
 }
 ```

 In the example above, the button color would not take, because the
-widget's styles would be declared with more specificity, so to avoid over-using
+widget's styles are be declared more specifically, so to avoid over-using
 the `!important` directive you may prefer to disable the widget's styles.
 You can get rid of almost all of the widget's styles by passing
 `noStyles` and/or `noLayout` along with the theme property.